Balmorhea State Park swimming hole in Texas

 Unique Features

-Endless flow of crystal-clear water from San Solomon Springs
+Endless flow of clear water from San Solomon Springs

 Historic CCC craftsmanship evident in park buildings